Last updated 5/10/19.

 Klavon’s Ice Cream (2801 Penn Avenue, Pittsburgh)

 Stop 8: Twisters Ice Cream

 Blink and you might miss this tiny ice-cream and Italian ice shop, located on Main Street in Bloomfield.
-Like many shops in this neighborhood, Twisters is a Bloomfield institution, and have been serving frozen treats for over 17 years.
+Twisters is a local institution, and has been serving the neighborhood frozen treats for nearly 20 years.

 Twisters Ice Cream (4210 Main Street, Pittsburgh)

 Yetter’s is another throwback ice cream parlor, featuring an old fashioned ice cream soda fountain and candies, which are made on-site using the same recipes since 1950.
 The ice cream is “Ashby Sterling” ice cream from Michigan, and everyone loves sitting at the nostalgic counter and enjoying a shake, cone, or sundae.
 Flavors include: Vanilla, Chocolate, Strawberry, Strawberry cheesecake, Banana pudding, Peanut butter chocolate, Birthday cake, Mint chocolate chip, and Moose tracks.

 Calling all custard fans – head to Glen’s!
 This Pittsburgh tradition offers smooth and creamy custard, including everything from classic vanilla and chocolate, to unusual flavors like “Maple Walnut Chunk,” and “Malt Shop Brownie.”

 The original Glen’s (located in Springdale) has been serving Pittsburgh for over 60 years, and is complete with a challenging and unique mini-golf course.